davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 ↩ [*Proposal*][proposal]

-## Why accept `off` as a value for `build-std`?
+## Why accept `never` as a value for `build-std`?
-[rationale-build-std-off]: #why-accept-off-as-a-value-for-build-std
+[rationale-build-std-never]: #why-accept-never-as-a-value-for-build-std

-While not a default value, the user can specify `off` if they prefer which will never rebuild the standard library. rustc will still return an error when the user's target-modifiers do not match the pre-built standard library.
+The user can specify `never` (the default value) if they prefer which will never rebuild the standard library. rustc will still return an error when the user's target-modifiers do not match the pre-built standard library.

-The `off` value is useful particularly for qualified toolchains where rebuilding the standard library may invalidate the testing that the qualified toolchain has undergone.
+The `never` value is useful particularly for qualified toolchains where rebuilding the standard library may invalidate the testing that the qualified toolchain has undergone.

 ↩ [*Proposal*][proposal]